CPSC-1517/CPSC-1517.github.io/_lab/Lab-Requirements.md

 This portion of the lab consists of the structured solution, documentation, and functioning code for required entities and DAL layer.

 * Lab Documentation (Web Form)
-  * [ ] Requested Lab documentation placed as the home page for the site (Default.aspx)
+  * [ ] Requested Lab documentation placed as the home page for the web application (Default.aspx)
   * [ ] List of known bugs & incomplete portions of lab
   * [ ] Entity Relationship Diagram of selected scenario
   * [ ] Class diagram file of Entities in class library (Display Full Signature) as well as exported image(s) on the Default page